Northern Spain Road Trip: Sights & Map

 - September to October: 19–25 °C, stable weather, ideal for surfing (waves are getting bigger again) and grape harvesting in Bordeaux.
 My recommendation: #2.

-- November to April: Temperatures between 8 and 15 °C, with frequent rain (up to 15 rainy days per month).
-Recommended only for hardcore off-road campers.
-However, prices are the lowest here.
+- November to April: 8–15 °C, lots of rain (up to 15 rainy days/month).
+Only recommended for hardcore off-road campers.
+Prices are cheapest, though.

-Regional peculiarities regarding wild camping: In the Basque Country and Cantabria, free camping with a motorhome is largely tolerated outside of tourist hotspots.
+Regional peculiarities regarding wild camping: In the Basque Country and Cantabria, free camping with a motorhome outside of tourist hotspots is largely tolerated.
 Strict rules apply in downtown San Sebastián and on the main beaches (Ondarreta, La Concha).
 In France, free camping is officially prohibited, but is often tolerated in remote regions.
-Apps like Park4Night, CamperContact and especially Furgoperfecto current experience reports on tolerated spots are shown.
+Apps like Park4Night, CamperContact, and especially Furgoperfecto provide up-to-date user reviews of tolerated spots.

-Language: In the Basque Country, Basque is spoken alongside Spanish (Euskara) spoken – a completely non-Indo-European language unrelated to any other language.
+Language: In the Basque Country, Basque (Euskara) is spoken alongside Spanish – a completely non-Indo-European language unrelated to any other language.
 Don't worry: in tourist areas, you'll get by everywhere with Spanish and English.
-French is essential in Biarritz and Bordeaux, at least for greetings and orders – but English is widely spoken in tourist areas.
+French is essential in Biarritz and Bordeaux, at least for greetings and orders – but English is widely spoken in the tourism sector.

-Drone spots in Northern Spain (from a travel creator's perspective): Guggenheim Museum from the Puente de la Salve (Best perspective!), Flysch cliffs near Zumaia (120 m flight altitude recommended), Monte Igueldo above La Concha, Rocher de la Vierge in Biarritz, Picos de Europa (flight permit required).
-Registration in Spain via AESA, in France via DGAC – both online, liability insurance mandatory for drones over 250 g.
+Drone spots in Northern Spain (from a travel creator's perspective): Guggenheim Museum from the Puente de la Salve (best view!), Flysch cliffs near Zumaia (120 m flight altitude recommended), Monte Igueldo above La Concha, Rocher de la Vierge in Biarritz, Picos de Europa (flight permit required).
+Registration in Spain via AESA, in France via DGAC – both online; liability insurance is mandatory for drones over 250 g.

-My personal highlight of the entire route: After two complete tours of northern Spain: the sunset on the Flysch coast of Zumaia in September, with a glass of Txakoli right on the beach.
+My personal highlight of the entire route: After two complete tours of northern Spain, this was the sunset on the Flysch coast of Zumaia in September, with a glass of Txakoli right on the beach.
 Followed by San Sebastián at night – the old town with its pintxos bars has an energy I've never experienced in any other European city.

 FAQ: Northern Spain Road Trip – Frequently Asked Questions